react-declarative/react-declarative/docs/Readme.md

 - **Improved Developer Experience** : Streamlines development with automatic state management and customizable field behaviors.

-This One form component aims to enhance code maintainability, readability, and efficiency in developing personal account settings forms.
+This One form component aims to enhance code maintainability, readability, and efficiency in developing settings-like forms.

 ## Usage